-One such incident included a train derailment that caused a huge fire and the evacuation of an entire own in North Dakota.
+One such incident included a train derailment that caused a massive fire and the evacuation of an entire own in North Dakota.
 Luckily no one was hurt in the incident, but it could have been much worse.

 Another incident occurred offshore in the Gulf of Mexico.
-A mistake made by workers led to the leak of zinc bromide into the water, an environmental accident, but also an incident that could have harmed workers in the area.
+A mistake made by workers led to the leak of zinc bromide into the water, an environmental accident, and an incident that could have harmed workers in the area.

 If you have been hurt in a maritime workplace accident, you can seek compensation for your injuries.
 Your family can seek the same compensation if the worst happens and you are killed on the job.